MasterKano/BITS/SYS/leglocks/positions-ashi/outside-ashi-garami-hip-control-outside-heel-hook-hub.md

 - Serve as a primary finishing platform for outside heel hooks while maintaining an Achilles–heel hook dilemma layer to force reactions and open exposure.
 - Provide reliable transition pathways into Cross/Inside Ashi, Backside 50/50, and Far-Hip Ashi as the defender high-legs, turns, kneels, posts, or rolls.
 - Encode the operating rule: hip control is the gate; if hips rotate freely, heel exposure and breaking mechanics are imaginary.
+- Provide explicit “leg → top” exits when heel lanes die or your heel becomes threatened (links only).

 ## Key Positions
 - Outside Ashi baseline (supine)